 “You said bless him baby Jesus to a dead squirrel?”
 I asked with incredulousness.

 “I didn’t say it to the squirrel,” she said.
-“I said it to the baby Jesus, so that he’ll … take the squirrel into His loving arms.”
+“I said it to the baby Jesus, so that He’ll take the squirrel into His loving arms.”

 Most people become so locked in on what makes them what they are, that they fail to notice when they venture off the trail.
 Most of those people can find their way back to normalcy with well-established breadcrumbs back to reality.
 Other people end up fixating on their own thing to a point that they neglect to consider how their idiosyncrasies might appear to others.
 Some may be weirded out by such people, but these people often fascinate me.
-If I’m at a table of four people, and one of those people are a little off in some manner, I’ll often focus most of my attention on them.
+If I’m at a table of four people, and one of those people are a little off in some manner, I’ll focus most of my attention on them.
 I want to have them to react to my jokes.
 I want to learn how they came to be.
-Who are these people, and are they a natural creation due to slight chemical imbalances, or are they manmade?
-Do certain people influence them in such a manner that they become who they are, in other words, or are they so confined in their thought process that they don’t see it as being off the trail anymore?
+Who are these people, I wonder, and are they a natural creation due to slight chemical imbalances, or are they manmade?
+Do certain people influence them in such a manner that they become who they are, in other words, and are they so confined in their thought process that they don’t see it as being off the trail anymore?
 It’s always been a fascination of mine to indulge such oddities, but I’ve always done so as a brief flirtation with the desire to know the weird people of our society.
 Prior to driving to Debbie’s home, I never allowed this fascination to divert me into making such a poor decision before.

 This recognition made the rest of the fifteen-minute ride to her house an emotional whirlwind for me, as I dealt with the fact that I chose the wrong girl, and how it could pertain to my overall decision-making process.
 By the time we were sitting in her home, at her dining room table, I decided to put all that behind me and try to enjoy myself.
 ‘What’s done is done,’ I thought.